 The BLM Rule on Dumping Wash Water

-The BLM’s rule allowing campers to dump “wash water” on the ground, applies only on its “public lands”, which are lands that the BLM has not designated for any other uses or protections….
+The BLM’s rule allowing campers to dump “wash water” on the ground, applies only on its open public lands, which are lands that the BLM has not designated for any other uses….

 What Exactly is Wash Water?